rjust/defects4j/framework/bug-mining/README.md

 Note that the patch is the *reverse* patch, i.e., patching the fixed version with this patch will reintroduce the fault.

-The script recomputes all metadata by rerunning the `get-metadata.pl` script if the patch is manually minimized.
+Once a patch is manually minimized, the script performs a few sanity checks: (1) whether the source code and the test cases still compile and (2) whether the list of triggering test cases is still the same.
+The script also recomputes all metadata by rerunning the `get-metadata.pl` script if the patch has been minimized.

 ## Promoting reproducible bugs to the main database